cake-build/cake-vscode/README.md

 * `Cake: Install a bootstrapper` to install a Cake bootstrapper for Windows, OS X or Linux in the root folder.
 * `Cake: Install a configuration file` to install the default Cake Configuration file for controlling internal components of Cake.
+* `Cake: Execute task` to execute task in build.cake.

 ## What is Cake?